hxk874/FakeNewsProject_Group44/README.md

 Since GitHub doesn't accept files larger than 25 MB, large datafiles and saved models are uploaded in google drive, and can be downloaded from here:
 [Google Drive](https://drive.google.com/drive/folders/1IlzLLjC91VWXk47Z4oNbRCpK-oPjfYsV?usp=sharing)

-Please download all the files in the drive folder, and add them locally in the repository on your machine, if you wish to run the code.
+Please download and unzip the files in the drive folder, and add them locally in the repository on your machine, if you wish to run the code.

+It is not advised to run the full "Modelling" notebook, since the training of the advanced models runs for a significant amount of time.
+To see model performances, access "Evaluation" after downloading the data and the saved models from google drive.

 Furthermore the folder "Other" contains files used under processing the data.
 - process_1mil.ipynb
 - process_2mil.ipynb

+To run the processing files, you will need to download the entire Fake News Corpus (avaliable [here](https://github.com/several27/FakeNewsCorpus)), and add it locally to your repository.
+The cleaning of the data might also run for several hours, so only do this if you have a lot of time allocated!